 Dr. Tilden listens to patients and understands that personal and family health history that may make a child (or an adult) more susceptible to potential injury from receiving a vaccine.

-If you are interested in a medical evaluation for your immune health, and to consider a medical exemption schedule an appointment with Dr. Tilden.
+If you are interested in a medical evaluation of your immune health, and to understand if a medical exemption may be appropriate for your individual situation, then contact the office by phone or through the contact link above.

 Current Vaccine Law